Return to Confession.. but what do I do?

 How to return to confession

-Peace is the watchword for the evening, said Sean Ater, director of New Evangelization for the archdiocese: “This year it’s about no stress — just peace!”
+Peace is the watchword, said Sean Ater, director of the Center for the New Evangelization for the archdiocese: “This year it’s about no stress — just peace!”

 6 steps for a good confession.

 • Examine your conscience – what sins have you committed since your last good confession.

 • Be sincerely sorry for your sins.